 Q. How can I use wireless Internet at the Library?

-A. Most users can simply bring their wireless enabled laptop computer or other wireless device to the Library and turn it on.
+A. Most users can simply bring their wireless enabled laptop computer or other mobile device to the Library and turn it on.
+There is no password.
 The computer will automatically recognize the wireless network.
 The Library cannot guarantee your equipment will work with the Library’s network.

 Q. How does it work?